Outdoor Adventure Tools, Tactics, & Emergency Response Weekend Intensive Training

 Training Locations: All weekend courses will be within a one hour drive of the city listed in the class title.
 Directions to specific class locations will be emailed to you after registering for a particular class-please see below for class dates and general locations.

-Additional Training Options: We also do private courses, team-building retreats, corporate events, private parties, and more.
-If you’d like to explore these options please email us at Info@SERETraining.us
+We also do private courses, team-building retreats, corporate events, birthday parties, etc… You get the folks together and tell us when you want to go-weather and schedules permitting!
+We prefer that you allow us at least 30 days advance notice to schedule a course.
+If you’d like to explore these options please contact us at: Info@SERETraining.US